kubernetes/kops/docs/examples/kops-test-route53-subdomain.md

 ns-1642.awsdns-13.co.uk.
 ```

 If both the "soa" and "ns" queries anwers OK, and with the data pointing to amazon, we are set and we can continue.
-Please always check that your router53 hosted DNS zone is working before doing anything else !.
+Please always check that your Route53 hosted DNS zone is working before doing anything else.

 Now, let's create a subdomain that we'll use for our cluster: